solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 The first two markets are where you'll find consistent profit.
 The various workshop sub-markets (ship/wagon/fishing rod etc. workshops) can be much more profitable but are not beginner friendly at all.
 More on them in question [TODO].

+### Processing worker mats

+You can get a smooth start into processing by processing materials your workers brought in.
+Processing worker-supplied materials is usually profitable but it's worth nevertheless checking profits on bdolytics.
+If you process at lot, you will need to buy materials off the market.

 ### The market processing table

 You can check processing profits on [bdolytics](https://bdolytics.com/processing/market)